 Best Foods to Start With

 Here’s a list of some of the best foods to prepare for baby’s first meals:

 - Butternut squash

 A Note on Supplements

 My son has been on probiotics since birth and I believe this is a big contributor for why he’s never been sick.
 He’s currently 11 months old.
 He takes HMF Natogen Baby B by Genestra.
 If your baby is on formula she will need this version: HMF Natogen Baby F by Genestra.
 One scoop a day is all your baby needs.
-I usually mix it in with his food near the end of his lunchtime meal.
+I usually mix it with a touch of water or chamomile tea after his morning feed in a shot glass.
+This gives baby an opportunity everyday to practice drinking with a cup too.
 Roughly 70% of your immune system is in your gut and probiotics will only further help to populate baby’s gut with beneficial bacteria crowding out any space for the ones that can cause harm.

 We also give our son Vitamin D daily.
 This is a liquid form and is formulated to provide baby with the recommended 400IU daily.
 This is important as most babies do not receive the amount of sunlight required to make their own vitamin D. This is especially important for babies who have or show signs of jaundice.

 Just remember, solids for your baby is purely experience.
 Don’t force it.
 It will get messy.
 You will have spoon battles.
 Your laundry load can double in size.
 Ah, the joys of being a new mom.